Return to top

 All of the ingredients for potato salad without eggs recipe on a white background.

-Our healthy version of homemade potato salad is so easy and comes together in just 25 minutes!
+My healthy version of potato salad without eggs is so easy and comes together in just 25 minutes!
 Here is how to make it.
-See the recipe card below for the full instructions and recipe measurements.

-Cook Potatoes: Add the small red potatoes to a large saucepan or large pot.
-Cover with cold water and bring to a boil over high heat.
-Boil until fork tender but not over cooked.
+Cook Potatoes: I add the small red potatoes to a large pot and cover them with cold water.
+Then, I bring it to a boil over high heat and let them cook until they’re fork-tender but not overcooked.

 Red potatoes boiling in a stock pot on the stove.